 In fact, there are lots of other ways you can get help with childcare expenses – and yes, even free childcare – during the school holidays.
-With February half-term may be upon us, but if you're canny you can really reduce your costs.
+The summer holidays may soon be upon us, but if you’re canny you can really reduce your costs.
 Here are six top tips to get you started.

 Most people love spending time with their grandchildren – and many are happy to provide free childcare during the school holidays.